lalitUnstopable/Todo-App/README.md

 # Todo App

-Store data such as name and email address of user Update and Delete data of given user
+To Store,Update and Delete data such as name and email address of given user

 Netlify link - https://localdata.netlify.app/